michael2008/ME-Live-Doc/docs/user-guide.md

 ### SolarSystemExplorer

 We have installed a built-in app as a sample for your reference.
 In this example, we implemented the most basic space anchor sharing and scene synchronization.

 Below we will give you a detailed description of how to use this application.

-Open SolarSystemExplorer App, you will see the whole solar system in front of your eyes:
+Open the SolarSystemExplorer application, you will see the whole solar system surfaced in front of you.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26658886/9908243e-469f-11e7-9bc8-d9673bd59f0b.png" width="500">
 </p>

-Click a certain planet and you will be able to exclusively observe it:
+Click on a specific planet and you will be able to explore it exclusively.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26658907/b1ee84fc-469f-11e7-8574-3e7826376a77.png" width="500">